Some of the Story Behind the Stories

 mind, and a writer, these younger women entrusted me with insights and confessions,

-from their wounded hearts, from their valiant lives, lives that would, all too
+from their wounded hearts, from their valiant lives.
+Private passions had

 become a muted anguish for each woman.

 One young woman, in particular, lived in Broadstairs, Kent, England.
-We became artistic soulmates for one another.
+We were artistic soulmates for one another.
 THE POINT OF THE SWORD honors our eternal bond.

 There was also for me the final unspoken adieu of a very long goodbye to a dear dear friend.
 She’d been my most ardent, steadfast, even vocal, advocate during the writing of THE DAWN.
 This colleague and confidante proved to me with certainty that art aspires to the heavens.